Tehrim46/StyleMarket/README.md

 # StyleMarket
-A digital marketplace designed to give clothing a second life through buying and selling.
+StyleMarket is a web-based fashion marketplace designed to give clothing a second life through buying and selling.
+The platform provides users with a clean and visually appealing shopping experience where they can browse products, save items to a wishlist, upload listings, manage carts, and securely complete purchases through Stripe checkout integration.

-StyleMarket is a web-based buy-and-sell platform designed to provide a simple and visually appealing marketplace for users to browse and list fashion items.
-This platform includes a login/ sign up page, item listings for selling clothing, a clean marketplace layout for browsing products, and a search and filter feature to help users quickly find items.
-Our design focuses on simple navigation and an organized layout to create a smooth user experience.
+<br><br>

+The application focuses on responsive design, organized navigation, and a smooth user experience through dynamic product rendering and Firebase-powered backend functionality.

 # System Architecture (High-Level)
 - Frontend: HTML, CSS, and JavaScript